 MOUNTING HEIGHT: Unit Heaters must be installed at a minimum of 8 feet (2.4m) above the floor, measured to the bottom of the unit.
 At heights above 8 feet (2.4m), less efficient air distribution will result.
-Occasionally unit heaters must be mounted at heights of 12 to 16 feet (3.7 to 4.9m) in order to clear obstacles.
+Occasionally unit heaters must be mounted at heights of 12 to 16 feet (3.66 to 4.88m) in order to clear obstacles.
 When this is the case, it is advisable to use centrifugal blower unit heaters.
+If the unit heater to be mounted below 8 feet (2.4m) above the floor, the unit heater must be equipped with an OSHA approved fan guard.

-AIRCRAFT HANGARS: Unit Heaters must be installed in aircraft hangars and public garages as follows: In aircraft hangars, unit heaters must be at least 10 feet (3.1m) above the upper surface of wings or engine enclosures of the highest aircraft to be stored in the hangar and 8 feet (2.4m) above the floor in shops, offices and other sections of the hangar where aircraft are not stored or housed.
+AIRCRAFT HANGARS: Unit Heaters must be installed in aircraft hangars and public garages as follows: In aircraft hangars, unit heaters must be at least 10 feet (3.0m) above the upper surface of wings or engine enclosures of the highest aircraft to be stored in the hangar and 8 feet (2.4m) above the floor in shops, offices and other sections of the hangar where aircraft are not stored or housed.
 Refer to current ANSI/NFPA No. 409, Aircraft Hangars.
 In Canada, installation is suitable in aircraft hangars when acceptable to the enforcing authorities.